luciamarock/Polyphonic-Pitch-Detector-for-guitars/README.md

 The repository aims to make this innovative algorithm accessible and has the potential to reshape sound possibilities, making the dream of creating unique and distinctive guitar sounds a reality.
 The system's compact form factor allows for interaction with smartphones and online communities, ushering in new realms of sonic exploration.

-For a visual demonstration of the algorithm controlling external synthesizers, [watch this video](https://www.youtube.com/watch?v=R00SUzQEruI&ab_channel=Lu%C3%A7ianodelosCimarrones).
+For a visual demonstration of the algorithm, [watch these videos](https://www.youtube.com/playlist?list=PL3pYQ_Ww19BV61bMUF2VkwfdTDds1Mixh).

 A C++ version of the algorithm is currently being prepared and is available within this GitHub repository.
 Stay tuned for updates!
 For the latest news, visit [my Telegram channel](https://t.me/luciamarockmood).